 Flexibility is often overlooked.
 Even by people who workout for years.
 Stretching, and being more flexible in general, will decrease the risk of injuries.
 For example, you have more chances of back injuring if you have short hamstrings.

 Switch things up.
-Are going to the gym for 3 times a week for years?
+Are you going to the gym 3 times a week for years?
 Take up Yoga.
 Are you addicted to spinning class?
 Hit the weights once per week.
 The key is to have variety in your exercise routines.
-This is not only good for your body, but also your mind.
+This is not only good for your body but also your mind.